eduardo-jh/Variables-from-GOES-16/README.md

 The Python code to create the snapshots from the GOES 16 file is presented next.
 As usual, the file type is NetCDF which can be opened using the netCDF4 library.
-A list of functions with the names of the variables to be plotted is created, the names of these variables should match with the existing variable names in the GOEs 16 file.
+A list of functions with the names of the variables to be plotted is created, the names of these variables should match with the existing variable names in the GOES-16 file.
 There is a function that creates a plot for a single variable at a time.
-This function is used each time in a for loop, in every iteration a plot is created and saved.
+This function is used each time in a `for loop`, in every iteration a plot is created and saved.

 ```Python
 # -*- coding: utf-8 -*-